Should left-handers play 'the other way around'?

 This question is addressed by numerous websites and books, which we link to here.

 That it feels more natural and simply 'right' for many left-handers from an early age to hold their instruments the other way around than the current norm, is confirmed by professional left-handed players in our interviews.
+Following are some quotes.

 Statements by music educators